xjtuair/AI-Based-Email-Classifier/README.md

 AI-BASED-EMAIL-CLASSIFIER:
 --------------------
 This project includes text classification which is a multi-class classification where different classifiers are trained and tested using Python.
-The email classification is based on the content into three categories:
+The email classification is based on the content into three categories: Normal,